pyeventsourcing/eventsourcing/docs/topics/domain.rst

-The :class:`~eventsourcing.domain.Aggregate` class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created`, which is is a subclass of the :class:`~eventsourcing.domain.AggregateCreated` base class discussed in the :ref:`Domain events <Events>` section above.
+The :class:`~eventsourcing.domain.Aggregate` class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created`, which is is a subclass of the :class:`~eventsourcing.domain.AggregateCreated` base class discussed in the :ref:`Aggregate events <Aggregate events>` section above.
 It can be used or extended (and is used in the example above) to represent the fact that an aggregate was "created".
 It is defined for convenience, and adds no further attributes or methods.